Linda France was born in Wallsend, Newcastle upon Tyne, and now lives near Hadrian’s Wall in Northumberland.

 Linda was the first Arts Foundation Poetry Fellow in 1993, Fellow at the Fine Arts Work Center, Provincetown, Massachusetts in 1997, a Hawthornden Fellow in 1999 and 2007, Leverhulme Artist in Residence at Moorbank Botanic Garden, University of Newcastle (2010-11), Policy and Enterprise Fellow at the Institute of Advanced Studies at Durham University (2013), Poet in Residence at Cheeseburn Sculpture (Compass, a collaboration with sound recordist Chris Watson, 2016 & 2020) and Creative Writing Fellow at Leeds University (2015-16).
 In 2018 she was Exchange Writer at the Centre for British Research in the Levant, Amman, for the first Durham-Jordan Alta’ir Project.
 She won a Renwick Scholarship to the British School at Rome in 2019.

 Her poem ‘Bernard and Cerinthe’ won the Poetry Society’s 2013 National Poetry Competition.
+Poems of hers have also won the Stand, Larkin & East Riding and Bridlington Competitions.

 Linda has taught on Newcastle University’s Creative Writing/Poetry MA since its inception.
 Her Creative Practice-led PhD – ‘Women on the Edge of Landscape’ – was concerned with Susan Davidson’s landscaping at Allen Banks in Northumberland and Margaret Rebecca Dickinson’s botanical paintings in the Natural History Society of Northumbria’s Archive.
 The Knucklebone Floor (Smokestack 2022), includes poems from this research.

 She is a recipient of a 2020 Society of Authors Cholmondley Award and was Journal Culture Awards Writer of the Year 2021.
+In July 2024 Linda was elected a Fellow of the Royal Society of Literature.